SinoKD/NYApplication/README.md

 - Retrofit
 - RxAndroid

-##Getting started
+Getting started
 ---------------

 This sample uses the Gradle build system.

 Download the samples by cloning this repository or downloading an archived snapshot.
 (See the options at the top of the page.)
-In Android Studio, create a new project and choose the "Import non-Android Studio project" or "Import Project" option.
-Generate a API key form [Newyork Times Developers](https://developer.nytimes.com/signup) and replace your key with API_KEY feild in AppConstants.java
+In Android Studio, Import Android Studio project Generate a API key form [Newyork Times Developers](https://developer.nytimes.com/signup) and replace your key with API_KEY feild in AppConstants.java
 Run the application with connected device or emulator

-First view list collection of most viewed articles for 7 days by default.
+First view lists collection of most viewed articles for 7 days by default.
 We can change the value by using menu option(1,7,30). when we click the artilce then load the details screen.
 At the end of the screen there is 'Read More' link to read more about the article in web browswer or in Newyork Times App.